Don't Be Scared: Background

 The album was recorded in July 1982, during Johnston's summer vacation between his sophomore and junior years studying at Kent State University.
 He was 21 at the time.

 As with the previous album, Songs of Pain, the recordings were made in his parents' basement in West Virginia, where Johnston was living at the time.

-It was released by Stress Records in 1986.
+Initially, Johnston only produced one copy of this tape, until 1986 when Jeff Tartakov of Stress Records began distributing copies.

 Artwork

 The artwork is a drawing of Johnston's 'Polka Dot Underwear Guy' character, with the top of his head removed.
 The exposed insides of his head represent Johnston's inability to hold anything back artistically, 'spilling forth embarrassingly personal expressions of vulnerability.'

-'The Polka Dot Underwear Guy' was created some years earlier, when Johnston was still in high school, representing anybody 'embattled by life', including Johnston.
-An updated version of The Polka Dot Underwear Guy later appeared on the cover of Retired Boxer, redubbed Joe The Boxer.
+The character was when Johnston was in high school, representing anybody 'embattled by life', including Johnston.
+An evolution of the Polka Dot Underwear Guy, Joe The Boxer, later appeared on the cover of Retired Boxer.